 What Is a Dialectical Behavior Therapy Program?

-Similar to cognitive-behavioral therapy, psychologist Dr. Marsha M. Linehan pioneered dialectical behavior therapy as a dynamic treatment that aims to eliminate and overcome negative and damaging emotions and behaviors caused by substance abuse.
+Similar to cognitive behavioral therapy, psychologist Dr. Marsha M. Linehan pioneered dialectical behavior therapy as a dynamic treatment that aims to eliminate and overcome negative and damaging emotions and behaviors caused by substance abuse.
 Medical experts assist participants in creating a positive mindset that builds the foundation for their recovery journey.

 The word dialectic means investigating the truth of opinions.
 Keeping this in mind, one can determine that the duty of the therapist is to look within the participant to understand the feelings, opinions, and thoughts that should be acted upon.

-Encouraging Sober Living
+Encouraging Sober Living with DBT

 There are four major areas emphasized in dialectical behavior therapy, including: